-If thirty percent (30%) of the Family's Monthly Adjusted Income equals or exceeds the lower of the Gross Rent or the Payment Standard, the BHA will suspend subsidy for six (6) months.
-The BHA will inform the Family in writing of the suspension and its right to appeal the suspension through an informal hearing.
+If thirty percent (30%) of the Family's Monthly Adjusted Income equals or exceeds the lower of the Gross Rent or the Payment Standard, the BHA will suspend the end of participation for six (6) months from the effective date of the certification.
+The BHA will inform the Family in writing of the anticipated end of participation and its right to appeal the anticipated end of participation through an informal hearing.